In an interview with Q Magazine, Liam claimed that Noel’s return to the band is being blocked by his wife, Sara MacDonald.

 He said his brother “is not a frontman” and added: “I’m not a songwriter.
 He’s not meant to be in the middle of that f****** stage.
 I’m meant to be centre-stage and no-one can touch me.”

-Oasis were one of the biggest bands in Britain from their breakthrough with Definitely Maybe in 1993, until they split in 2009.
+Oasis were one of the biggest bands in the UK from their breakthrough with Definitely Maybe in 1994, until they split in 2009.

-Noel left the band and formed Noel Gallagher and his high-flying birds, while Liam continued with the remaining members as Beady Eye.
+Noel left the band and formed Noel Gallagher’s High Flying Birds, while Liam continued with the remaining members as Beady Eye.

 The brothers have a long history of spats.
 When Noel said he wanted to “bury the parka monkeys” with his new album, Liam replied with: “He’s f****** with a generation there, man.
 I’d rather be a parka monkey than a f****** Givenchy f******’ Bond Street … wearing clown or whatever he is.